cldf/cldf/README.md

 may be used to reference existing entities (e.g. [Glottolog languages](http://glottolog.org/glottolog/language), [WALS features](http://wals.info/feature), etc.).
 This can be done as follows:

-- If the identifier can be interpreted as links to other entities, e.g. using the WALS three-lettered language codes to identify languages, this should be indicated by assigning the column an appropriate `valueUrl` property, e.g.
+- If the identifier can be interpreted as link to another entity, e.g. using the WALS three-lettered language codes to identify languages, this should be indicated by assigning the column an appropriate `valueUrl` property, e.g.
   `http://wals.info/languoid/lect/wals_code_{ID}`